 The “Claw of Averages” (COA) is the story of misunderstanding business metrics to create false readings!

-Why the CLAW OF AVERAGES...
-Averaging CLAWs profits by shredding them, making it difficult to see problems or hear warning bells.
+Why the Claw of Averages?
+Averaging claws profits by shredding them, making it difficult to see the nuances, problems or hear warning bells.

 Most businesses make sense of figures by mooching up a wide spread of numbers to create averages or dashboards to run their business.

-Consider this: a picturesque mountain replete with valleys and surrounding crystal clear lake.
-Each geographic feature has a separate yet unique value; differentiating it’s individuality from the terrain it surrounds.
+Imagine a picturesque mountain replete with valleys and surrounding crystal clear lake.
+Each geographic feature has a separate yet unique value, differentiating its individuality from the terrain it surrounds.

-Now as unthinkable as it may be: averaging is the equivalent of pounding our mountain into rubble, dumping tailings into the surrounding valley and clean lake to create a flat road.
+Now, as unthinkable as it may be, averaging is the equivalent of pounding the mountain into rubble, dumping tailings into the surrounding valley and clean lake to create a flat road.

-Worldwide the universally accepted average to monitor the health of a bar business is called Cost of Goods Sold, COGS (total costs divided by total sales)… the figure widely relied on by many bars is 20%.
+Worldwide, the universally accepted average to monitor the health of a bar business is called Cost of Goods Sold (COGS) - total costs divided by total sale.
+The figure widely relied on by many bars is 20%.
 This number (or whichever one is used) provides “visibility” to monitor and measure profits.

 Here’s an example of a 20% COGS in an upmarket bar: